akshaykmr/oorja/docs/make-a-tab.md

 #### Some additional props
 Some additional props are also available by connecting your component to the redux store
 - mediaStreams(a collection of audio video streams and their state)
-- streamSpeaking (whether a stream with given streamId is speaking)
+- streamSpeaking (whether a stream with given streamId is speaking) eg. used in streams container to add a glowing bottom border for video or a glowing border around the avatar for muted video.

 see videoChat tab to see how these props are connected.